-As of the date of this proxy statement, the Board of Directors consists of thirteen members.
-The Board of Directors, upon the recommendation of the Governance and Nominating Committee, has recommended Phyllis Newhouse and Wendi Sturgis for election to the Board of Directors.
-In addition, Ms. James, Ms. Odom, and Messrs.
-Osnoss and Siciliano have notified us that they are retiring from the Board of Directors immediately prior to the Annual Meeting.
-We would like to thank them for their many years of service and substantial contributions to the Board of Directors, Sabre and our stockholders.
-Following their retirement, and if Ms. Newhouse and Ms. Sturgis are elected, the Board of Directors will consist of eleven directors.
-The eleven nominees for director set forth on the following pages are proposed to be elected at this year's Annual Meeting to serve for a term to expire at the 2022 Annual Meeting and until their successors are elected and have been qualified.
+As of the date of this proxy statement, the Board of Directors consists of eleven members.
+Mr. Kusin has notified us that he is retiring from the Board of Directors immediately prior to the Annual Meeting.
+We would like to thank him for his many years of service and substantial contributions to the Board of Directors, Sabre and our stockholders.
+Following his retirement, the Board of Directors will consist of ten directors.
+The ten nominees for director set forth on the following pages are proposed to be elected at this year's Annual Meeting to serve for a term to expire at the 2023 Annual Meeting and until their successors are elected and have been qualified.
 Should any nominee become unable to serve, proxies may be voted for another person designated by management.
 All nominees have advised us that they will serve if elected.